GUntracht/OCTAVA/README.md

 # OCTAVA

-This respoitory contains all the sourcecode required to run the OCTAVA software
+This respoitory contains all the sourcecode required to run the OCTAVA software OCTAVA is available free for use under an MIT licence.
+If you use this software in your research, please cite the following papers:

+Untracht, G.R., Durkee, M.S., Zhao, M. et al. Towards standardising retinal OCT angiography image analysis with open-source toolbox OCTAVA.
+Sci Rep 14, 5979 (2024). https://doi.org/10.1038/s41598-024-53501-6

+Untracht GR, Matos RS, Dikaios N, Bapir M, Durrani AK, Butsabong T, et al. (2021) OCTAVA: An open-source toolbox for quantitative analysis of optical coherence tomography angiography images.
+PLoS ONE 16(12): e0261052. https://doi.org/10.1371/journal.pone.0261052

+This software was last updated in January 2024

-In order to install the software for editing, please follow the following instructions:
+In order to install the latest version of the software for editing, please follow the following instructions:

+1. Downoald OCTAVA_2p0.mlapp and the folder scripts into your local directory

+For the original version:

-1. Downoald OCTAVA.mlapp and the folder sripts into your local directory
+1. Downoald OCTAVA.mlapp and the folder scripts into your local directory
 2. Copy the ImageJ/FIJI installation and source files into your directory If you are downloading the latest version of ImageJ, you may need to update the copoytoImgPlus macro. update copytoImgPlus